MSET : Plateformes, écosystèmes et stratégies collectives

 Content : structure and schedule

-To expose students to a structured and practical approach to designing an effective and sustainable ecosystem model based on a platform structure.
+Session 7-8.
+A structured and practical approach to designing effective and sustainable ecosystem models based on a platform structure

 Sustainable Development Goals